Alzheimer's Documentary Series

 >>I can wait.

->>Nope, let's do it.
+>>Nope, let's do it, get her done.

 >>Okay.